 - Avoid heavy lifting or activities that strain the abdomen area.

-If the device used in your repair surgery was defective, none of the above suggestions are likely to prevent the device from failing.
+If the device used in your repair surgery was defective, none of the above suggestions are likely to prevent the device from failing and needing hernia mesh repair.

 4. What should I do if I have these symptoms?